-Scope's quantitative analysis is based on the preliminary portfolio dated 31 January 2018, subsequent updates and the replenishment criteria in the prospectus, provided by the originator.
 Scope's Structured Finance Ratings constitute an opinion about relative credit risks and reflect the expected loss associated with the payments contractually promised by an instrument on a particular payment date or by its legal maturity.
 See Scope's website for the SF Rating Definitions.